xemu-project/xemu-website/docs/docs/troubleshooting.md

 ## Switchroot

-If you are running switchroot Linux on your Nintendo Switch, you can install xemu from the PPA as described in in the [Download](download.md) page.
+If you are running Switchroot L4T Ubuntu on your Nintendo Switch, you can install xemu from the PPA as described in in the [Download](download.md) page.
 However, when running xemu you may see the following error: